Vladimir Tolmachev – Scaffold protein-based radionuclide tumour targeting

 We focus on a group of proteins called receptor tyrosine kinases (RTK) as molecular targets for radionuclide targeting.
 Abnormal expression of RTK:s is part of the malignant feature and a driving force of cancer growth.
 Tumour treatments based on the molecular recognition of aberrantly expressed RTK:s by antibodies or RTK inhibitors are already in use but with radionuclide targeting of RTK such treatments can be made more personalised.

-Our main strategy is to use engineered scaffold protein-based tracers labelled with radionuclides.
+Our main strategy is to use engineered scaffold protein-based targeting agents.
 Our group pioneered the use of engineered scaffold proteins (affibody molecules) as probes for radionuclide molecular imaging.
-For particular projects may consider other strategies for delivery of radionuclides to tumour lesions, e.g. the use of monoclonal antibodies, tumour-seeking small molecules, pre-targeting or combined systems.
+We have demonstrated in a series of Phase I/II clinical studies that the use of affibody molecules is safe, well-tolerated and provides excellent imaging just two to four hours after injection.